The United Kingdom is the country that has ruled over many other countries either by annexing them or by bringing them under its rule

 What are Loyalists?

-Loyalists in the American War of Independence were the people who stood by the British rule and supported it because they believed that it will strengthen them.
+Loyalists in the American War of Independence were the people who stood by British rule and supported it because they believed that it would strengthen them.

 Loyalists were also known as Tories, Royalists and King’s Men.

-Loyalists were in favor of the taxation system of the British Government because they believed that it is necessary for the proper functioning of the central government.
+Loyalists favoured the British Government’s taxation system because they believed it was necessary for the proper functioning of the central government.

 They were against giving rights to the citizens.

-Loyalists after defeat in the American War of Independence were made to leave America and therefore took refuge in British colonies and other neighboring countries.
+After defeat in the American War of Independence, Loyalists were made to leave America and therefore took refuge in British colonies and other neighbouring countries.

-Some of the Loyalists are Joseph Galloway, John Butler, David Mathews, etc.
+Some Loyalists are Joseph Galloway, John Butler, David Mathews, etc.

 Main Differences Between Patriots and Loyalists

-- Patriots were the people who stood for the independence of American colonies from British rule while Loyalists were the people who stood with the British rule.
+- Patriots were the people who stood for the independence of American colonies from British rule, while Loyalists were the people who stood against British rule.

-- Patriots believed that independence is their right and it should be given to them while loyalists believed that being under British rule will help them remain unified which is a favorable condition for them.
+- Patriots believed that independence was their right and should be given to them.
+In contrast, loyalists believed that being under British rule would help them remain unified, which was a favourable condition for them.

-- Patriots were against the taxation system imposed by the British rule whereas Loyalists were in favor of the taxation system because they thought it was important for the central government to function properly.
+- Patriots were against the taxation system imposed by British rule.
+In contrast, Loyalists favoured the taxation system because they thought it was important for the central government to function properly.

-- Patriots aimed to gain independence from British rule and protect the rights of the citizens while the loyalists aimed at retaining British rule in America.
+- Patriots aimed to gain independence from British rule and protect the rights of the citizens, while the loyalists aimed to retain British rule in America.

-- Some of the patriots are George Washington, John Adams, John Paul, Ethan Allen, Patrick Henry, Thomas Jefferson, etc, on the other hand, some of the loyalists are Joseph Galloway, John Butler, Andrew Allen, David Mathews, Benedict Arnold, etc.
+- Some patriots are George Washington, John Adams, John Paul, Ethan Allen, Patrick Henry, Thomas Jefferson, etc.; others, some loyalists are Joseph Galloway, John Butler, Andrew Allen, David Mathews, Benedict Arnold, etc.

-- After the American War of Independence, the Patriots won the freedom for their country and countrymen while loyalists were forced to leave the country and take refuge in the neighboring countries and British colonies.
+- After the American War of Independence, the Patriots won freedom for their country and countrymen.
+At the same time, loyalists were forced to leave the country and take refuge in the neighbouring countries and British colonies.